 I also made an A-line dress with a brown knit fabric and trimmed the neckline and sleeves with the same brown chenille minky fabric that I used to line the capelet.

 Finally, I made an organza bubble skirt, with small pin-tucks to allow for more volume in the skirt and a ribbon trimmed waistband, that Olivia wore on top of the A-line dress.
 As far as teen Halloween costumes go, this outfit is a sure winner!

 I loved Olivia’s bear costume so much that I actually borrowed it and wore it to a Halloween party myself on the weekend.
 She has grown up so much this past year that we now wear similar sizes.
 Since the costume fit me too, I couldn’t resist wearing it myself.
 Thankfully, Olivia was happy to share.

-DIY Panda Bear Costume for Teens and Tweens
+DIY Panda Bear Costume

 How adorable is our panda bear Sophia!?!